 Dr. Sameer D. Gujar is an academician and researcher in the field of Architecture.
 He holds a Bachelors in Architecture from Sir J.J.
 College of Architecture, Mumbai, a Masters in Environmental Planning from CEPT University, Ahmedabad, and a Ph.D. from Visvesvaraya National Institute of Technology, Nagpur.
 His research interests include the design of unbuilt spaces, sustainable built environments, and climate-based simulation studies.
 Passionate about how spaces can better respond to people and the environment, he aims to contribute significantly to architectural education and research, particularly in unbuilt spaces and sustainable design.
 His teaching experience has honed his skills in academia and administration, fostering a research-based approach to architectural education.
 He has joined the School of Architecture and Planning as Assistant Professor.

-Shruti is an architect-urban planner with diverse experience of more than 15 years working with industry, academic institutions, and non-profits both in USA and India.
-She holds a master’s degree in Urban Environmental Planning from Arizona State University, USA; a bachelor’s in architecture from Pune University; and currently pursuing her Ph.D. at the School of Planning and Architecture, New Delhi.
-Shruti brings extensive knowledge of urban planning, outstanding research and analytical skills, exceptional communication and academic writing abilities in her current role as an academic.
+Dr. Shruti is an architect-urban planner with diverse experience of more than 15 years working with industry, academic institutions, and non-profits both in USA and India.
+She holds a master’s degree in Urban Environmental Planning from Arizona State University, USA; a bachelor’s in architecture from Pune University; and completed her Ph.D. from the School of Planning and Architecture, New Delhi.
+She brings extensive knowledge of urban planning, outstanding research and analytical skills, exceptional communication and academic writing abilities in her current role as an academic.
 Her teaching and research interests include Urban Housing, Renewal and Redevelopment, Gentrification, and Valuation of Properties.
 She also takes keen interest in Green Buildings, Environmental Impact Assessment, Environmental Planning and Sustainable Development.

 As part of the Planning Studio – Development Plan (Semester II),